turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 **1. Completion**

-* 4: Team completed all the user stories and requirements set by the client in timely manner.
+* 4: Developer completed all the user stories and requirements set by the client in timely manner.
-* 3: Team completed all the user stories and requirements set by the client.
+* 3: Developer completed all the user stories and requirements set by the client.
-* 2: Team completed most of all the user stories and requirements set by the client.
+* 2: Developer completed most of all the user stories and requirements set by the client.
-* 1: Team completed the user stories and requirements partially.
+* 1: Developer completed the user stories and requirements partially.

 **2. Organization**

-* 4: Team used a project management tool and updated their progress in real-time.
+* 4: Developer used a project management tool and updated their progress in real-time.
-* 3: Team used a project management tool to keep their project organized.
+* 3: Developer used a project management tool to keep their project organized.
-* 2: Team used a project management tool but didn't update the progress frequently.
+* 2: Developer used a project management tool but didn't update the progress frequently.
-* 1: Team failed to use a project management tool to track its progress.
+* 1: Developer failed to use a project management tool to track its progress.

 **3. Progress**

-* 4: Team delivered all the requested features on all iterations.
+* 4: Developer delivered all the requested features on all iterations.
-* 3: Team delivered all the requested features on all but one iteration.
+* 3: Developer delivered all the requested features on all but one iteration.
-* 2: Team delivered all the requested features on all but two iterations.
+* 2: Developer delivered all the requested features on all but two iterations.
-* 1: Team failed to delivered requested features on three or more iterations.
+* 1: Developer failed to delivered requested features on three or more iterations.

 #### Technical Quality